Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Different types of eggs for sale.
+Brainstorm on how different families and organisations managed their food waste.
+They discovered that different people used different ways.

 Helpful Report

-What are three words that describe the activities in this kit?
-Informative, motivating and engaging
+What are three words that describe the activities in this kit? diverse, thought-provoking, hands-on

 How effective was the resource in fostering critical thinking about food waste issues?